Kicksecure/initializer-dist/README.md

-# Implements Whonix's Verifiable Builds feature and initializes Whonix #
+# Initializes Linux distributions, Release Upgrades and Legacy #

 Contains a chroot-scripts-post.d script, that cleans up temporary files, logs.

 Deletes random seeds.
 Since these should not be included in a redistributed image.
 Also sometimes called 'golden' image.

 - /var/lib/urandom/random-seed
 - /var/lib/systemd/random-seed
 - /var/lib/random-seed
 - See also: https://systemd.io/RANDOM_SEEDS.html

-Removes non-deterministic files using existing Debian prerm and postrm maintainer scripts.
-This helps auditors verifying binary builds of Whonix to check for backdoors and integrity.

-On first boot, all packages that were previously deconfigured, are reinstalled to restore full functionality of the system.
 ## How to install `whonix-initializer` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().